Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ## Insight

 This is the pivotal mechanic of the game tracking both your exposure to the Mythos in the short term and long-term changes to your resolve.
 You gain Insight from seeing a monster or other horrifying evidence of the Mythos, pushing you to the brink of panic.
-When you do, make a WIL save to reduce the amount of Insight you gain. _For example, you gain INS 1/1d4+1 when you find a mutilated human corpse._
+When you do, make a WIL save to reduce the amount of Insight you gain. _For example, you gain INS 1 / 1d4+1 (reduced / full) when you find a mutilated human corpse._

 Cross out the corresponding number of pips on your character sheet beginning at the 1 position (1 o’clock) going clockwise.